redox-os/rfcs/text/0000-coprocess.md

 Thus, there are multiple possible ways to extend this to SMP.
 For example, the tags assigned to coprocesses could be allocated symmetrically, where each coprocesses could consist of multiple threads, as would be expected for simple processes.
 Alternatively, if all coprocesses are singlethreaded, it would be possible to assign one CPU-tag pair to each coprocess, increasing the set size.

+Initially it would be far simpler if coprocess sets were allocated statically, either predefined or by inheriting the coprocess set after fork/execv until the number of PKEYs are exhausted.
+Allocating those dynamically would also be an option, perhaps by statically partitioning the address space (43 or 52 bits on x86) by dividing the 512-entry PML4/PML5 array into 32 PML4s/PML5s per coprocess.
+This would allow coprocesses to jump between coprocess sets, possibly dynamically.
+Unfortunately, this would vastly increase the complexity of the TLB shootdown logic, even though it would be possible to lazily allow an old coprocess to remain mapped even after it has moved.

 Some kernels, including Linux, supports _core scheduling_ where sibling hyperthreads never run in different address spaces.
 This can have performance advantages due to the internal cache and queues often shared between hyperthreads.